Day Of The Sea in Bolivia

 - One of the world’s largest butterfly sanctuaries is located in Bolivia.

-- In Bolivia, Guinea pigs are a delicacy.
+- In Bolivia, guinea pigs are a delicacy.

-Observing Day Of The Sea In Bolivia
+Observing Day of the Sea in Bolivia

-On this holiday, people gather together in rallies and reaffirm their commitment to reclaiming access to the Pacific Coast once again.
-People also listen to speeches given by politicians and listen to the recorded sound of seagulls.
+On this holiday, people gather in rallies and reaffirm their commitment to reclaiming access to the Pacific Coast once again.
+People also listen to speeches given by politicians and to the recorded sound of seagulls.
 Although it’s a widely observed holiday in Bolivia, it’s not a public holiday, so businesses maintain their normal hours.